edgedb/edgedb/docs/guides/auth/index.rst

 .. lint-on

-The instructions for creating an app for each provider can be found on each provider’s developer documentation website, which is linked above.
+The instructions for creating an app for each provider can be found on each provider's developer documentation website, which is linked above.
-The important things you’ll need to find and make note of for your configuration are the **client ID** and **secret**.
+The important things you'll need to find and make note of for your configuration are the **client ID** and **secret**.

 Once you select the OAuth provider in the configuration UI, you will need to